Aloxaf/silicon/README.md

 # Silicon (WIP)

-A [Carbon](https://github.com/dawnlabs/carbon) alternative implemented in Rust.
+An alternative to [Carbon](https://github.com/dawnlabs/carbon) implemented in Rust

 ## TODO

 - [x] MVP
 - [x] More themes
 - [x] More syntaxes support
-- [ ] Better font support
+- [x] Better font support
 - [ ] Clipboard support
   - [x] Get code from clipboard
   - [ ] Paste the image to clipboard